Maine has two options you can use to homeschool your children: home instruction and private schooling.

 1. File a one-time notice of intent.

-You must send a one-time written notice of intent to your local school superintendent and to the state commissioner of education.
+You must send a one-time written notice of intent to your local school superintendent.
 This notice needs to be sent within 10 days of you starting to homeschool your student.
 It is not necessary to use any particular form, but HSLDA members may wish to use our specially designed Maine Notice of Intent Form located below.

 Your notice of intent must include the following information: